Tarrant County Homestead Exemption

 Local ceilings may exist if adopted by the county, city, or junior college.

-Respond to additional information requests within 30 days (with one possible 15-day extension).
+Respond to additional information requests within 30 days, with one possible 15-day extension.

 Link: Property Tax Assistance

-Your ID doesn’t match the homestead address.
+Your ID does not match the homestead address.

-You’re claiming a homestead elsewhere.
+You are claiming a homestead elsewhere.

 You cannot claim a residence homestead exemption on more than one property.
 If your prior homestead is in another county, include documentation from that appraisal district confirming removal of the old homestead exemption.
 (Source: Application PDF.)